 Lake Tohopekaliga, known to the locals as Lake Toho, is an 18,810-acre lake located southeast of the city of Kissimmee.
 Lake Toho is known as one of the top bass lakes in Florida.
 Catch rates are usually very high on this lake, especially if you are using big, live shiners as bait.
 Big fish are also very common on this lake.
 Bass in the 7 to 8 pound range are fairly common and fish up to and above 10 pounds are definitely a possibility on this lake.

 Lake Kissimmee is a 34,948-acre lake located 40 miles south of Orlando and 18 miles east of Lake Wales.
 This lake is home to quite a few fish camps and some excellent fishing for bass.
 Anglers catch good numbers of bass on this lake and big fish are definitely possible.
 Bass in the 7 to 8 pound bass are fairly common and bass up to and above 10 pounds are possible here.
 Most of the bigger bass will be caught with big, live shiners as bait.

-Many people come to the Orlando area for the theme parks and the bass fishing, but there is also some excellent saltwater fishing about an hour to two hours away depending on where you are staying in Orlando and where you decide to travel to.
+Many people come to the Kissimmee area for the theme parks and the bass fishing.
+There is also some excellent saltwater fishing about an hour to two hours away depending on where you are staying in Kissimmee and where you decide to travel to.

-If you head east, you can go fish the Space Coast.
+Head East – If you head east, you can go fish the Space Coast.
 You can fish inshore or offshore here, although, the inshore fishing in Mosquito Lagoon and the Indian River gets most of the attention, especially among anglers that like to fish freshwater for bass.
 When fishing the inshore waters here, you will most likely be fishing the shallow grass flats for redfish and sea trout, which is very similar to fishing the shallows for bass.
-New Smyrna Beach is also a great destination.
-It is very close to Daytona Beach and you have some great inshore, offshore and shore fishing options there.